Ryan-Goosen/Ryan-Goosen/ReadMe.md

 - Ansible playbook for server provisioning
 - Health monitoring & auto‑healing script for Docker containers

-**Open to junior automation or backend roles – especially those valuing infrastructure and reliability.**
+**Open to automation or backend roles – especially those valuing infrastructure and reliability.**

 **Connect:** [LinkedIn](https://www.linkedin.com/in/ryan-goosen/)
 * For professional inquiries, please connect with me on **[LinkedIn](https://www.linkedin.com/in/ryan-goosen/)**.